P-p-H-d/mlib/README.md

 ##### M\_BOOL\_OPLIST

-Default oplist for C standard Boolean.
+Oplist for C Boolean (\_Bool / bool)

 ##### M\_BASIC\_OPLIST

-Default oplist for C standard types (int & float)
+Oplist for C basic types (int / float)

 ##### M\_ENUM\_OPLIST(type, init\_value)

-Default oplist for a C standard enumerate of type 'type', and of initial value 'init\_value'
+Oplist for a C standard enumerate of type 'type', of initial value 'init\_value'

 ##### M\_CSTR\_OPLIST

-Default oplist for the C type const char *, seen as a constant string.
+Oplist for the C type 'const char *', seen as a constant string.
+(The string of characters is not copied).

 ##### M\_POD\_OPLIST

-Default oplist for a structure C type without any init & clear prerequisites (plain old data).
+Oplist for a structure C type without any init & clear methods prerequisites (plain old data).

 ##### M\_A1\_OPLIST

-Default oplist for an array of size 1 of a structure C type without any init & clear prerequisites.
+Oplist for an array of size 1 of a structure C type without any init & clear methods prerequisites.

 ##### M\_EMPTY\_OPLIST

-Default oplist for a type that shall not be instantiated.
+Oplist for a type that shall not be instantiated.
 Each method does nothing.

 ##### M\_CLASSIC\_OPLIST(name)